diegodoumecq/joymap/README.md

 8) Controller types

-  * Add support for identifying types of controllers (need to wait for standarization between browsers)
+  * Add support for identifying types of controllers (need to wait for standardization between browsers)
   * Will be used for showing the right button prompts in-game
   * Will be used for mapping the right buttons for the main gamepads and browsers (though its not clear yet if this is even necessary)